opnfv/barometer/docs/requirements/01-intro.rst

 The Proposed Packet Latency Monitor include:

-* Cycle accurate ‘stamping’ on ingress
+* Cycle accurate stamping on ingress
 * Supports latency measurements on egress

-Support for additional types of Network Interfaces can be added in the future.

 Support for failover of DPDK enabled cores is also out of scope of the current proposal.
 However, this is an important requirement and must-have functionality for any DPDK enabled framework in the NFVI.
-To that end, a second phase of this project will be to implement DPDK “Keep Alive” functionality that would address this and would report to a VNF-level Failover and High Availability mechanism that would then determine what actions, including failover, may be triggered.
+To that end, a second phase of this project will be to implement DPDK Keep Alive functionality that would address this and would report to a VNF-level Failover and High Availability mechanism that would then determine what actions, including failover, may be triggered.

 Consumption Models
 ===================
-Fig 3.1 shows how a sample application will be provided to demonstrate usage.
 In reality many VNFs will have an existing performance or traffic monitoring utility used to monitor VNF behavior and report statistics, counters, etc.

-To consume the performance and traffic related information provided within the scope of this project should in most cases be a logical extension of any existing VNF performance or traffic monitoring utility, in most cases it should not require a new utility to be developed.
-We do not see the Software Fastpath Service Quality Metrics data as major additional effort for VNFs to consume, this project would be sympathetic to existing VNF architecture constructs.
+The consumption the performance and traffic related information/events provided within the scope of this project should be a logical extension of any existing VNF monitoring utility.
+It should not require a new utility to be developed.
+We do not see the Software Fastpath Service Quality Metrics data as major additional effort for VNFs to consume; this project would be sympathetic to existing VNF architecture constructs.
 The intention is that this project represents a lower level interface for network interface monitoring to be used by higher level fault management entities (see below).

 Allowing the Software Fastpath Service Quality Metrics data to be handled within existing VNF performance or traffic monitoring utilities also makes it simpler